 Notification of Outcomes of Investigations- All investigations completed by the Department are documented in a written investigation report.
 Since the target of the investigation is a staff person/host home provider or a provider agency to which the allegations are against, the written investigation report is not shared with the target(s) of the investigation.
 When the CMA is not the target of the investigation, a summary is provided to inform them whether the allegation was substantiated, and any recommendations or directives including deficiencies requiring plans of correction.
 The Department will notify the participant, legal representative and/or his/her guardian of the findings of the investigation and any follow-up action required, within 5 working days of completing the written investigation report.
-Investigators are encouraged to keep participants, authorized representatives and guardians advised of the progress of the investigation, and to assist providers with putting victim supports into place.
+Investigation, and to assist providers with putting victim supports into place.
 Summary information regarding the findings and recommendations of all investigations are made available to provider agencies, waiver participants, authorized representatives and/or guardians within five (5) days of local HRC review of the investigation.
 The information may be shared with the service provider agency prior to HRC review to prevent future incidents, address quality of care issues, or to provide victim supports.

-Practices regarding notification of the outcomes of investigations completed by local law enforcement and child protective services agencies are under the purview of those agencies.
+Practices regarding notification of the outcomes of investigations completed by local law enforcement and adult protective services agencies are under the purview of those agencies.
 Typically, those agencies provide standard information on the outcomes of the investigation to victims of abuse, neglect or exploitation.